Clash of Cultures

 The Situation Deteriorates

-Assuming that Aureyon doesn't die quickly, Mintaccan constabulary agencies have had to deal with multiple attempts on his life by Alkorites.
-Alkorite tradition holds that anyone who attempts to protect a declared dishonored murderer as being viable targets as well.
+Assuming that PC involvement before this point doesn’t resolve the issue, and that Aureyon doesn’t die quickly, Mintaccan constabulary agencies have had to deal with multiple attempts on his life by Alkorites.
+Alkorite tradition holds anyone attempting to protect a declared dishonored murderer to be a viable target as well.

 Mintaccan constabulary have no way to tell if any given Alkorite they encounter is planning to attack.
 With several constables already injured or dead, they begin to treat all Alkorites as potentially hostile, which leads to additional confrontations.